wilsonism/geo109/mapping-2/mapping-2-instructions.md

 ## Grading

-The assignment is worth 30 points, based on a Word document (or PDF) you will upload to Canvas containing:
+The assignment is worth 25 points, based on a Word document (or PDF) you will upload to Canvas containing:
 1. Three screenshots: the unstyled Kentucky layer, the 'not well designed map', and your much-improved 'well designed' map.
 Paste these three images into your Word document (15 points).
-2. Responses to the three questions in the assignment (15 points).
+2. Responses to the three questions in the assignment (10 points).

 **Due:** Consult the [syllabus schedule](../syllabus.md#viii-schedule) for the due date of this assignment. **Note:** Late submissions will be penalized, as discussed in the syllabus.

 **Note:** This assignment assumes that you are using ArcGIS ArcMap in the teaching lab (CB313).
 We recommend completing the lab in one sitting.
+If you are unable to be in the teaching lab, please let the instructor know.

 ## Instructions